kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 </p>

 ## Binary mask for the hand
-We want to focuse only to user's hand.
-So in this part we must isolate the hand from the background.
+Focuse only to user's hand.
+So in this part the hand must be isolated from the background.

-First of all we must apply Gaussian Blur on the ROI
+Apply Gaussian Blur on the ROI

 ```python
 test_window_blurred = cv2.GaussianBlur(test_window, (5,5), 0)
 ```

-Our window is in RGB format by default.
-We will convert it to HSV format
+The window is in RGB format by default.
+Convert it to HSV format

 ```python
 # Convert to HSV format
 hsv = cv2.cvtColor(test_window_blurred, cv2.COLOR_BGR2HSV)
 ```

 In order to find user's skin color (proper values), user can modify the trackbars until the hand is the only thing that is visible.
-To enable trackbars window we must define it before we start our program.
-So after the import of the libraries we can add this part of code
+To enable trackbars window someone must define it before starting the program.
+So after the import of the libraries add this part of code

 ```python
 def nothing(x):